Argan Oil: A Moroccan Must For Hair Loss!

 Most Trusted Brand

-I know I mention this brand in several posts, but it’s because they make some of the best organic hair loss prevention products out there.
+I mention this brand a lot: because they make some of the best organic hair loss products out there.
 I haven’t actually used their argan oil – yet – but if it’s as good as their castor oil, I’d be very tempted.
-From the 11,500 reviews on Amazon (and counting!) it seems that people love this product, too.
+From the 14K reviews on Amazon (and counting!) other people love this product, too.

-This cold-pressed oil, which comes in an eco-friendly glass bottle, is 100% USDA-certified organic argan oil.
-It’s safe to use on your face and body, too – so add it to your favourite day cream and slather on some liquid gold every morning!
+This cold-pressed oil, which comes in an eco-friendly glass bottle, is a 100% USDA-certified organic argan oil.
+It’s safe to use on your face and body, too – so add it to your favorite day cream and slather on some liquid gold every morning!

 Reader-verified